-If the Special Purpose Local Option Sales Tax (SPLOST) 2020 program referendum passes on November 5, 2019, the MOU agrees to provide funding for the North Athens Project through $39 million from the $44.5 million Affordable Housing Project included in the SPLOST 2020 program passed by voters on November 5, 2019.
+The MOU agrees to provide funding for the North Athens Project through $39 million from the $44.5 million Affordable Housing Project included in the SPLOST 2020 program passed by voters on November 5, 2019.
 These funds would be used for governmentally-owned components of the North Athens Project or infrastructure supporting it.

 This may take the form of direct expenditures by ACCGov in public infrastructure such as streets, curbing, sidewalks, lighting, utilities, public parking facilities, parks, recreation facilities, and other public facilities or to AHA to expend in support of providing affordable housing such as interests in land, public parking, and investment in affordable housing facilities for this project.

 The balance of the budgeted SPLOST 2020 funds designated in this project - $5.5 million - would be reserved for other affordable housing initiatives.

 The Mayor and Commission approached the Athens Housing Authority two years ago to begin working on ways to improve affordable housing initiatives in the community.
 When the current owner of the Bethel Midtown Village property, H.J.
 Russell & Company, announced it was seeking a buyer for the property in January 2019, it presented a unique opportunity to obtain the property, help achieve these goals, and provide opportunities for further redevelopment in the area.

 H.J.
 Russell & Company selected the Athens partnership’s bid for the property in spring 2019.
 The required due diligence period recently ended, which allowed the partners to publicly announce the project.
 The closing on the property is expected to occur in the next several months after required federal and state approvals take place.